PhD Student Public Health Sciences

 - Global Health

-I am interested in further exploring how the COVID-19 pandemic has altered the landscape for gender-based violence prevention and mitigation as well as sexual and reproductive health care, both nationally and internationally.
+Since 2020, I have been investigating how the COVID-19 pandemic has altered the landscape for gender-based violence prevention, response, and mitigation as well as sexual and reproductive health care, both nationally and internationally.
 I look forward to collaborating with Dr. Lindsay Stark and Kim Thuy Seelinger.

 - Vahedi L, Anania J, Kelly J. (2021) “Gender Based Violence and COVID-19 in Fragile Settings: A Syndemic Model”.
 Special Report: The United States Institutes of Peace